 All of this is because when working from a location of their choice, such as their home or a neighborhood café, teams typically experience lower stress levels, fewer distractions, a more cozy work environment, working hours that better suit each person (not all of us are early birds!), and more productive (i.e. to the point) video meetings.

-Simply put, more productive teams mean more work gets done in less amount of time.
+Simply put, a productive team means that more work gets done in less amount of time.
 Couple this with the fact that remote employees are less likely to take leaves of absence, and you can be sure that remote work is a clear win-win for your e-commerce business.
+Check out Hubstaff’s article 14 Best Productivity Tools for Your E-Commerce Team for more ideas.

 * 11 Best Video Conferencing Software